Thinking of carving out a new niche for yourself as a marketing automation expert?

 Instead, they were coders or designers or virtual assistants who had some of the skills above, started tinkering with automation, found they liked it, and worked hard to improve and market their expertise.

 These days, new automation specialists can get a little more help with that last part.
 Quality programs are starting to pop up to teach marketing automation, and the best ones involve lots of hands-on experience (not just theory).
-If you’re interested in quickly becoming an automation expert—with the credentials to prove it—you may want to explore the Drip Consultant Certification program.
-Check it out here:

 Now, get out there, build your automation skills, and get ready to share them with the world.